avatar21/simple-node-blog/README.md

 ## TODO

 - read from markdown file, put them in DB
-- some sort of caching mechanism
+- some sort of caching mechanism to speed things up